Luctum/Projet2PDL_OpenFoodFact/README.md

 #### In the case of _mongo_ :

-mongoPort : The port you are using to run mongoDb. (optionnal: 27017 by default) collectionName : Name of your mongoDb collection (optionnal: "products" by default) dbName : Name of your database.
+mongoPort : The port you are using to run mongoDb. (optionnal: 27017 by default)

+collectionName : Name of your mongoDb collection (optionnal: "products" by default)

+dbName : Name of your database.

 #### In the case of _api_ :

 Be aware that this provider is under development and is subject to change, both on our side and on OpenFoodFact's side.

-Currently, "categories_tag" field is not supported by the "api" provider.
+Currently neither "categories_tag" nor "product_name" fields are supported by the "api" provider.
+But you can use "code", which is nice.

 #### Complete example :
 ```